Menu

 Purchase your raffle tickets on Wild Apricot today!

 Your participation in our raffle and auction will help support our community outreach projects and the maintenance of our historic clubhouse.
-Watch for future updates including details of our upcoming Beachfront Auction and more information about the goodies to be awarded in the Raffle Gift Baskets.
 If you have questions about the raffle or auction, please contact Trisha Oyer.

 For questions about the 2025 Witches Luncheon, please contact Kristen Adams (Bad Witch) or Janine Ramos (Good Witch).